ZsoltTanko/inline-llm-lens/docs/ARCHITECTURE.md

 # Architecture

 This document explains how the Inline LLM Lens codebase is organized, how a single user invocation flows end-to-end, and the conventions you should follow when extending it.
-For *what* the app does and *why*, read [`../mvp_spec.md`](../mvp_spec.md).

 ## Guiding principles

 1. **Inline lens, not chat app.** Every architectural choice should keep invocation latency low and the UI footprint small.
-If you find yourself adding a window, sidebar, or persistent state, stop and reread the spec's positioning section (§3).
+If you find yourself adding a window, sidebar, or persistent state, stop and reconsider — this app is positioned as an inline semantic lens (closer to Spotlight / PopClip / Apple Dictionary lookup), not a chat UI.
 2. **Provider-agnostic at the seams.** A single `LLMProvider` protocol guards all external LLM calls.
-The MVP ships only `OpenAICompatibleClient`, but everything downstream of the provider should be ignorant of vendor specifics.
+Currently only `OpenAICompatibleClient` ships, but everything downstream of the provider should be ignorant of vendor specifics.
 3. **Capture is best-effort and layered.** Different macOS apps expose selected text in wildly different ways.
 The capture pipeline tries strategies in priority order and degrades gracefully to manual input.
 4. **Privacy-conservative.** No telemetry.
 No background capture.
 The app reads pasteboards or AX selections only on explicit user invocation.